 For family portraits, we stepped inside near the wine bar.
 Flash was our best friend here, giving us that crisp, polished look while still maintaining warmth.
 Everyone looked amazing, and the space gave the whole thing an intimate, celebratory feel.

 The ceremony itself took place outside on the venue’s grassy lawn area, framed by simple floral touches and blue skies.
 Sasha and Michael exchanged vows with joy and sincerity, and you could feel the emotion ripple through the crowd.
-When they were pronounced married, the guests celebrated with a bubble exit—and it was magical.
+When they were pronounced married, guests filled the aisle with bubbles as Sasha and Michael walked back together.

 There’s something about bubbles floating through the sunlit air that makes everything feel lighter and more playful.
 These shots ended up being some of the most joyful images of the day—Michael laughing, Sasha beaming, friends cheering around them.